Polyfrost/Chatting/docs/chattabs.md

     "§eThe party was transferred to §r",
     "§eKicked §r"
   ],
+  "contains": [
+    "§r§ehas invited you to join their party!"
+  ],
   "ends": [
-    "§r§ehas invited you to join their party!",
+    "§r§eto the party!
+They have §r§c60 §r§eseconds to accept.§r",
     ...
     "§r§e because they were offline.§r"
   ],